StevenTraboulay/StockApp.github.io/README.md

 1) cannot pull price from the API in the way we want as it pulls the price opena and close for that moment in time.
 Fix: get the last refresh time as variable and get last refreh variable but need to get day open price (note: dont hardcode the query name)
-    1)a) need to mathematically determine which one was the earliest one in the day 1)b)get the lastrefreshed time create that variable which is pulled from API 1)c)then get current closed price variable which is returned data using lastrefreshed time 1)d)create a variable list of times data array using Object.keys 1)e) use .sort fort he listoftimes variable 1)f)create a new variable called openingTime = listofTimes[0]; which allows us to start from the begining of the array 1)g)created a new variable to get open stock price by using open time 1)h) craeted growth and percentage variables based of open stock price and percentage
+    1. a) need to mathematically determine which one was the earliest one in the day
+    1. b)get the lastrefreshed time create that variable which is pulled from API
+    1. c)then get current closed price variable which is returned data using lastrefreshed time
+    1. d)create a variable list of times data array using Object.keys
+    1. e) use .sort fort he listoftimes variable
+    1. f)create a new variable called openingTime = listofTimes[0]; which allows us to start from the begining of the array
+    1. g)created a new variable to get open stock price by using open time
+    1. h) craeted growth and percentage variables based of open stock price and percentage
+2) API Problem:
+    2. a) the API is limited to